-With a family member, friend, or neighbor: As schools and some child care programs close due to COVID-19, many parents are turning to family, friends, or neighbors for child care.
+Many parents are turning to family, friends, or neighbors for child care during this difficult time.
 This can be an excellent solution with proper preparation and precautions.
 View tips for placing your child in the care of a family member, friend, or neighbor

 Child care providers are essential to our communities.
 Your dedication and hard work has never been more obvious than during this time of crisis.
 If you have questions or concerns not addressed here, or you simply need to talk, do not hesitate to contact your local Child Care Resource & Referral Agency (CCR&R).
 We are all in this together.
 Find my local CCR&R